-Note: Motorists may have the option to reinstate their driving license before the expiration of a DUI-related suspension.
+In addition, motorists may have the option to reinstate their driving license before the expiration of a DUI-related suspension.
 To be eligible for an early restoration in such case, they will be asked to install an Ignition Interlock Device (IID) in their motor vehicles.

 Suspension Periods in Maine

 To reinstate their driving license in Maine, drivers are typically required to complete a specific suspension period.
-The duration of an issued ME drivers license suspension is mainly based on the type of the offense committed.
+The duration of an issued ME drivers license suspension is mainly based on the type of offense committed.
 For instance, you may have a Maine suspended drivers license for a period of 30 days for the following infractions:

 - Driving without a valid ME license.

 - Failure to stop for a law enforcement officer.